Reducing Harm. Building Understanding. Supporting Healing.

 For many survivors, the trauma does not end when the abuse stops.

-When survivors seek help from systems meant to protect them, medical care, law enforcement, schools, courts, and mental health services, they may instead encounter disbelief, coercion, misdiagnosis, or neglect.
+When survivors seek help from systems meant to protect them, including healthcare, law enforcement, schools, courts, and mental health services, they may instead encounter disbelief, coercion, misdiagnosis, or neglect.

 Those most impacted by developmental trauma are often the ones least served by existing models of care.